ArdaYildirimm/Ardayildirimm/README.md

       }
    },
    "RandomStuff": {
-      "FunFactOfTheDay": "The first video game ever created was 'Tennis for Two' in 1958.", "CoolAdviceOfTheDay": "Great games are not just coded, they are felt.", "DadJokeOfTheDay": "Why did the game developer go broke?
+      "CoolAdviceOfTheDay": "Great games are not just coded, they are felt.", "DadJokeOfTheDay": "Why did the game developer go broke?
 Because he used up all his cache!", "IsTodayChristmas?": "Not yet",